 William Frick specializes in UHF RFID tags and passive RFID tags.
 Our Gen2 UHF rfid tags are guaranteed to work with most industry-standard readers.
-If you have not already chosen a reader / integrator, William Frick's RFID experts can introduce you to our experienced and tested partners who also specialize in UHF and passive rfid tags.
+If you have not already chosen a reader or integrator, William Frick’s RFID experts can introduce you to our experienced and tested partners who also specialize in UHF and passive rfid tags.

 RFID vs Barcodes Comparison

 For many applications, professionals compare the differences between RFID technology and barcodes.
 While both have been used to track assets, there are several fundamental reasons why RFID is more suitable for asset tracking.

 Read Write Ability